ArenKDesai/Aren-s-Notes/graphics aliasing.md

 The **Sample Point** model works better since each sample is a specific location without area.
 This means there's space in-between pixels, which typically need to be associated with pixels with an algorithm like Nearest Neighbors.

 Since we've decided our pixels are singular points, there's a problem.
 Smaller pictures that cover a finite amount of pixels can be abstracted too much.
 For example, a circle and a triangle that both cover one pixel --- the same pixel --- will appear to be the same thing.
-This is the cause of **jaggies**, or jagged edges from a continuous
+This is the cause of **jaggies**, or jagged edges from a continuous object.
+For example, a line may turn into a stair